s-ewbank/OpenDiffusionToolbox/README.md

    ```
    bash RUN_SCRIPTS.sh --config <path/to/config> --step reg
    ```
+### Analysis
+After doing the "fit" and "reg" steps, you may move on to doing analysis!
+Note that the analyses are based on the groups CSV file specified in the config as "groups_file", and a dummy version of this file needing only unique timepoint and condition labels is made during creation of the config file.
-4. Then quantify signal within atlas regions using:
+4. Quantify signal within atlas regions using:
    ```
    bash RUN_SCRIPTS.sh --config <path/to/config> --step roi
    ```